Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

 Marquette Schedule Analysis

-- The Golden Eagles' signature victory of the season came against the Arkansas Razorbacks, a top 100 team (No. 57), according to our computer rankings.
-The Golden Eagles registered the 74-58 neutral-site win on November 25.
+- The Golden Eagles picked up their best win of the season on November 25, when they claimed a 74-58 victory over the Arkansas Razorbacks, who rank inside the top 100 (No. 56) in our computer rankings.

-- Marquette has tied for the 10th-most Quadrant 2 victories in the country (two).
+- Marquette has tied for the 10th-most Quadrant 2 victories in the nation (two).

-- The Golden Eagles have tied for the 17th-most Quadrant 3 victories in the country (three).
+- The Golden Eagles have tied for the 18th-most Quadrant 3 wins in the country (three).

 Get tickets for any college basketball game this season at Ticketmaster!